Various types of molds can be used to manufacture medical devices, including injection molding, blow molding, and thermoforming.

-Reverse mold: Reverse mold is turn around the mold, and inject from the ejector side.
-This structure need to consider how to eject the products, then will added two cylinder on eject plates to achieve this function.
+Reverse mold: Reverse mold is to turn around the mold and inject from the ejector side.
+This structure needs to consider how to eject the products, then add two cylinders on eject plates to achieve this function.

-Talking from runner types, there have cold runner system and hot runner system:
+Talking from runner types, there have cold runner systems and hot runner systems:

-Cold runner system: Cold runner is after injection molding machine melt are the runner at the mold steel, normally, cold runner with long runner and waste much raw material, and also reduce the the molding pressure.
+Cold runner system: Cold runner is after injection molding machine melt are the runner at the mold steel, normally, cold runner with long runner and waste much raw material, reducing the molding pressure.